Skip to content

 Methodology

-The current source is an infant exposure study with urinary arsenic speciation, not a finished vegetable-food concentration survey. open2017-open-infants-dietary-arsenic-a reports associations between vegetable intake and urinary inorganic arsenic during the transition to solid foods.
+The current source is an infant exposure study with urinary arsenic speciation, not a finished vegetable-food concentration survey.
+Infants' dietary arsenic exposure during transition to solid food reports associations between vegetable intake and urinary inorganic arsenic during the transition to solid foods.
 This supports exposure-context prose and prioritization for vegetable infant-food testing, but it does not provide product-level vegetable puree concentrations.
 Inorganic arsenic, MMA, DMA, and arsenobetaine are kept separate, and vegetable evidence is not interchangeable with rice-cereal evidence.

 Literature Evidence Summary